carpentries/instructor-training/episodes/21-carpentries.md

 > ## Lesson Incubation
 >
 > Maybe this instructor training has inspired you to go home and write your
 > own fantastic lesson!
-If you'd like to model it after the Software, Data and
+If you would like to model it after the Software, Data and
 > Library Carpentry lesson format, you can find a template and instructions in
 > [The Carpentries lesson example repository]({{ site.example_repo }}),
 > and a place to develop it in [The Carpentries Incubator][carpentries-incubator].